Omnigraph

 }

 All three types share a slug key.
 Decision and Signal also share the searchable title + embedding pair.
-The compiler enforces this — if a future contributor adds a new type that implements Searchable but forgets the embedding property, the schema will not compile.
+If a type implementing Searchable omits one of those properties, the compiler injects it from the interface.

 On this page